zogzog/cubicweb/doc/book/devrepo/repo/hooks.rst

 Here, we call :func:`set_operation` so that we will simply accumulate eids of entities to check at the end in a single `CheckSubsidiaryCycleOp` operation.
-Value are stored in a set associated to the 'subsidiary_cycle_detection' transaction data key.
+Values are stored in a set associated to the 'subsidiary_cycle_detection' transaction data key.
 The set initialization and operation creation are handled nicely by :func:`set_operation`.